bilal1112/Laravel-Pagination-jQuery-Plugin/README.md

        $('#list').paginate();

-in controller function change the return value lika this:
+in controller function change the return value like this:

         public function index(Request $request){
           // code goes here